joshday/OnlineStats.jl/docs/Models/StochasticModel.md

 - `L1Penalty(λ)`
     - AKA "LASSO" term: `loss(β) + λ * sumabs(β)`
     - NOTE: A major benefit of the LASSO is that it creates a sparse solution.
-However, the nature of the SGD/ProxGrad algorithms do NOT generate a sparse solution.
-If variable selection/sparse solution is desired, `L1Penalty` should be used with the `RDA` or one of the `Sparse` variants.
+However, the SGD/ProxGrad algorithms do not perform well in generating a sparse solution.
+If variable selection/sparse solution is desired, `L1Penalty` should be used with the `RDA`.

 - `ElasticNetPenalty(λ, α)`
     - `loss(β) + λ * (α * sumabs(β) + (1 - α) * sumabs2(β))`
     - That is, elastic net is a weighted average between ridge and lasso.
 This is the same parameterization that the popular R package [glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/glmnet) uses.
-    - As for `L1Penalty`, to generate a sparse solution, `RDA` or a `Sparse` variant must be used.
+    - As for `L1Penalty`, to generate a sparse solution, us `RDA`.

 # Algorithms